chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

     secret_key = "<YOUR AWS SECRET KEY>"
 ```

-1. To restore the A2HA backup on Chef Automate HA, run the following command from any Chef Automate instance of the Chef Automate HA cluster:
+1. Copy the `bootstrap.abb` bundle to all the Frontend nodes of the Chef Automate HA cluster.
+Unpack the bundle using the below command on all the Frontend nodes.

     ```cmd
+    sudo chef-automate bootstrap bundle unpack bootstrap.abb
+    ```
+2. Stop the Service in all the frontend nodes with the below command.

+    ``` bash
+    sudo chef-automate stop
+    ```

+3. To restore the A2HA backup on Chef Automate HA, run the following command from any Chef Automate instance of the Chef Automate HA cluster:

+    ```cmd
     sudo chef-automate backup restore /mnt/automate_backups/backups/20210622065515/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
     ```

-2. After successfully executing the restore, you will see the below message:
+4. After successfully executing the restore, you will see the below message:

     ```bash
     Success: Restored backup 20210622065515
     ```

-3. Copy the `bootstrap.abb` bundle to all the Frontend nodes of the Chef Automate HA cluster.
-Unpack the bundle using the below command on all the Frontend nodes.

-    ```cmd
-    sudo chef-automate bootstrap bundle unpack bootstrap.abb
-    ```

-4. Start the Service in all the frontend nodes with the below command.
+5. Start the Service in all the frontend nodes with the below command.

     ``` bash
     sudo chef-automate start